tanvir-ishraq/business-predictions-project-and-analysis/README.md

 modules used: sklearn, matplotlib, pandas, numpy

-Techniques used: histogramm, LinearRegression, DecisionTreeRegressor, SVR, linear_model.Lasso, RandomForestRegressor, calculations
+Techniques used: histogram, LinearRegression, DecisionTreeRegressor, SVR, linear_model.Lasso, RandomForestRegressor, calculations

 ### List of work:
 * which product was sold the least amount?